 The difference between James Cameron and any other action movie director especially when compared to the soulless bludgeoning of contemporaries like Michael Bay and Stephen Sommers is that inside the colossal exhibitions of technology and the breathlessly paced batterings of pure action, Cameron is humanist trying to make a plea for a better world.
 The Abyss, behind all the technology, seems like a version of The Day the Earth Stood Still (1951) located underwater one where aliens arrive to warn us to stop the nuclear arms race.

-There is a stupendous fanfare of hard-technology, action and state-of-the-art special effects on display in The Abyss massively scaled scenes of crane gantries being ripped off ships, pressurized bulkhead explosions and floodings, and an enthralling slam-bang to-the-death duel between submersibles.
-The mark of a James Cameron film is that humanist concerns always make themselves felt more than the awe and adrenalin case in point being the climax of Titanic where the most tragic and heart-rendering part of the film was the ending with Leonardo DiCaprio and Kate Winslet clinging to detritus in the North Atlantic far more so than the stupendously scaled scenes of the ship sinking.
+There is a stupendous fanfare of hard-technology, action and state-of-the-art special effects on display in The Abyss massively scaled scenes of crane gantries being ripped off ships, pressurised bulkhead explosions and floodings, and an enthralling slam-bang to-the-death duel between submersibles.
+The mark of a James Cameron film is that humanist concerns always make themselves felt more than the awe and adrenalin case in point being the climax of Titanic where the most tragic and heart-rending part of the film was the ending with Leonardo DiCaprio and Kate Winslet clinging to detritus in the North Atlantic far more so than the stupendously scaled scenes of the ship sinking.
 The core of The Abyss clearly houses heartfelt emotions upon James Camerons part it is a film about love, pain and reconciliation.
-The Ed Harris/Mary Elizabeth Mastrantonio relationship is apparently a compellingly written mirror of the divorce Cameron was going through at the time with producer Gale Ann Hurd.
+The compellingly written Ed Harris/Mary Elizabeth Mastrantonio relationship was apparently a mirror of the divorce Cameron was going through at the time with producer Gale Ann Hurd.
 The Abyss is an emotionally gruelling film the scenes with Ed Harris and Mary Elizabeth Matroianni communicating as he decscends into the depths, probably to his death, are emotionally wrought.
 Also the scene where Harris and Mastrantonio are wrecked in a submersible with only one diving suit and she allows herself to be drowned in the hope that he can drag her back to the rig and revive her is an emotionally nerve-wracking one.

 For all that, The Abyss is also a film where James Cameron seems to be constantly underreaching himself and propping the film up with cliches.
 Michael Biehns fate for the entire film is set in the moment he curtly dismisses a lecture on pressure psychosis and this becomes an issue that gets needlessly bent out of shape to make Biehn into the villain of the piece.